danse-inelastic/pyre/docs/pyreBasics.rst

             super(Sentry, self).__init__(name, facility='sentry')

-here the name is the name of this component, and it is the key that pyre framework uses to look for its configuration.
+here the name argument specifies the name of this component, and it is the key that pyre framework uses to look for its configuration.